 ● Package has been assembled with ore reduced 8oz indigo

 ● Holds to ASTM d 4236

 The Lotuskits brand has forged a stunning product as a natural tie-dye kit.
 The kit embraces 120 rubber bands, 5 aprons, 26 bottles, 10 pairs of gloves, and a helping user guide.
-This product falls on the type of addictive natural dyes with kids-friendly objects.
+This product falls into the type of addictive natural dyes with kids-friendly objects.